simplex-chat/simplexmq/protocol/simplex-messaging.md

 info = <json encoded queue information>
 ```

 The format of queue information is implementation specific, and is not part of the specification.
-For information, JTD schema (RFC 8927) for queue information returned by the reference implementation of SMP server is:
+For information, [JTD schema][17] for queue information returned by the reference implementation of SMP server is:

 ```json
 {